Tyneside Kidney Patients Association

 What We Do

 There are three part-time Social Workers based in the Renal Unit at Freeman Hospital.
-They are Marian Wainwright, Ang Thompson and Corinne Nichol.
+They are Jo Bates, Ang Thompson and Corinne Nichol.
 Our work covers Ward 32 (in-patient ward), Ward 31 (dialysis ward), Renal Clinical Investigations Unit, Out-patients, all home dialysis patients (haemodialysis or peritoneal dialysis) and pre-dialysis patients.

 The Social Workers are required to work within a statutory and legislative framework and are required to take into account both the patients and their carer’s needs.
 They are also responsible for understanding appropriate safeguarding procedures.